Bug report #17278

 which information from the stackexchange discussion do you miss in http://qgis.org/en/site/forusers/alldownloads.html#linux?
 Aren't all the steps provided ?

-#3 Updated by Brylie Oxley about 4 years ago
+#3 Updated by Brylie Oxley over 5 years ago

 I guess it is not that information is missing from the installation instructions page.
 Rather, the information is presented in such a way that is somewhat scattered and ambiguous, requiring careful attention and trial and error.
 E.g. there are two alternatives for adding GPG keys, where the simpler command to "add the key to apt in one go (without manual fingerprint verification)" would suffice.
 It is also left to the reader to ascertain that UbuntuGIS is not maintained for non-LTS versions.An improvement would be to have